 Basil, another popular herb used in cooking, is actually an amazing mood-booster.
 Just plucking some basil and planting it in a pot in your kitchen or bedroom may be enough to help to improve your happiness levels.
 That’s thought to stem from linalool, commonly found in the plant, and a very big driver in the way that basil smells.
 Of course, it also adds a tasty kick to many dishes!

-Do you have any knowledge of natural medicines that can be grown in the garden?
-Share them here in the comments section below!
+Do you know any natural medicines that can be grown in the garden?
+Share them in the comments below!